 Machine Learning in Healthcare

-One of the main benefits of using machine learning technology in the healthcare industry is that it can make document processing more accurate and efficient.
+One of the main benefits of using machine learning technology and intelligent automation in the healthcare industry is that it can make document processing more accurate and efficient.
 For example, machine learning technology can extract handwritten and machine-typed data on prescription forms, and then package it into a machine-readable format for use in downstream systems – even across the messiest handwritten forms.

 Additionally, machine learning can be used to automate certain tasks, such as analyzing medical images, patient records, doctor’s notes and other complex documents, which can help reduce the workload on healthcare professionals and allow them to focus on providing high-quality care to their patients.